-After freezing the mix to a nice and creamy 22 degrees, we have a choice: if we’re just making chunkless flavors, like Vanilla or Chocolate, the ice cream is pumped directly to the pint-filling machinery, but if we’re making chunky flavors, the ice cream takes a turn through the Fruit Feeder.
+After freezing the mix to a nice and creamy 22 degrees, we have a choice: if we’re just making chunkless flavors, like Vanilla or Chocolate, the ice cream is pumped directly to the pint-filling machinery, but if we’re making chunky flavors, the ice cream takes a turn through the Chunk Feeder.

-Quite simply, the Fruit Feeder “feeds” chunks into the ice cream stream.
-Chunks are top-loaded into the Fruit Feeder hopper, at the bottom of which an auger regulates a steady chunk-flow into a star-wheel.
+Quite simply, the Chunk Feeder “feeds” chunks into the ice cream stream.
+Chunks are top-loaded into the Chunk Feeder hopper, at the bottom of which an auger regulates a steady chunk-flow into a star-wheel.
 As the star-wheel turns, it pushes the chunks into the stream of frozen ice cream flowing through the feeder.
 The be-chunked ice cream finally passes through a special blender attachment, which mixes the chunks throughout the stream of ice cream, ensuring an even ”chunk dispersal”.

 "Chocolate Chip Cookie Dough"